JesperDramsch/phd-thesis/transfer-learning-in-automatic-seismic-interpretation/index.rst

 image (I. J. Goodfellow, Shlens, and Szegedy 2014), which is particularly interesting to physical applications of machine learning, that can have significant amounts of noise in their data.
-Alternatively, even physical printed stickers are used to fool a cnn in real-world applications (Brown et al. 2017).
+Alternatively, even physical printed stickers are used to fool a convolutional neural network in real-world applications (Brown et al. 2017).
 Besides, geological data contains regions of geological interest and regions that are inconsequential to geological interpretation.
 This selective interpretation of geological